scepman/scepman-docs/docs/certificate-deployment/jamf/general.md

 * Users

 {% hint style="warning" %}
 Jamf Pro's Classic API supports Bearer Authentication since version 10.35.0.
 There is a setting to disable the previous authentication method, Basic Authentication, since version 10.36.0.
-All current versions of SCEPman support only Basic Authentication for the Classic API.
-Thus, do not disable Basic Authentication if you are using JAMF and SCEPman together.
+A future Jamf version scheduled for August-December 2022 will remove support for Basic Authentication.
+SCEPman 2.0 and lower support only Basic Authentication for the Classic API, while SCEPman 2.1 and higher uses Bearer Authentication.
+In order to use Bearer Authentication, you must upgrade to SCEPman 2.1 or higher.
 {% endhint %}

 ## External CA Connection